yuvrajdhakar/php-login-signup/readme.md

 * Create API for forgot password
 * Create forgot password page using API
 * apply country,state,city selector on signup form. (add new users fields in database)
+* apply cron logic on dbbackup and checkbacup.